Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Extension to many-body lattice surgery

 Figure~\ref{fig:segment_example} shows an example of how a 3D routing that satisfies the above four conditions can be decomposed into even and odd segments.
 Here, diagonally hatched green voxels correspond to leaves (i.e., data cells), blue voxels are even segments, vertically hatched red voxels are odd segments, and white voxels correspond to the idling of ancillary cells.
 There are four even segments and three odd segments.
 Note that leaves are a part of even segments.

-Finally, we can state the following theorem, which provides a sufficient condition for converting a 3D routing into many-body lattice surgery. \begin{theorem} Suppose there are $m$ logical qubit cells.
-A 3D routing satisfying the following conditions can be converted into $m$-body Pauli-$Z$($X$) measurements on $m$ logical qubits. \begin{enumerate} \item The 3D routing satisfies the above four conditions. \item The 3D routing connects $Z$($X$)-boundaries of each target data cell. \end{enumerate} \end{theorem} Thus, if all the data cells (i.e., leaves) in Fig.\,\ref{fig:segment_example} are connected via $Z$-boundaries, this 3D routing can be mapped to a five-body Pauli-$Z$ measurement.
+Finally, we can state the following theorem, which provides a sufficient condition for converting a 3D routing into many-body lattice surgery. \begin{theorem} Suppose there are $m$ target data cells.
+A 3D routing satisfying the following conditions can be converted into $m$-body Pauli-$Z$($X$) measurements on $m$ target cells. \begin{enumerate} \item The 3D routing satisfies the above four conditions. \item The 3D routing connects $Z$($X$)-boundaries of each target data cell. \end{enumerate} \end{theorem} Thus, if all the data cells (i.e., leaves) in Fig.\,\ref{fig:segment_example} are connected via $Z$-boundaries, this 3D routing can be mapped to a five-body Pauli-$Z$ measurement.
 The following subsections will show the proof of the above theorem.

 Note that if we want to perform lattice surgery in which the Pauli operator contains both $X$ and $Z$, we can perform it by adjusting the position of the surface-code lattice in advance.
 This requires the ability to shift or rotate the shape of surface codes and to perform stabilizer Pauli measurements that involve both $X$ and $Z$~\cite{fowler2018low,litinski2019game,mcewen2023relaxing}, which would incur additional latency in scheduling.